Complementarities in Sparse Two-Sided Interaction Models: Introduction

-Second, I propose a new estimator in the Tukey model for the interaction parameter corresponding to the cross-partial derivative of the interaction function, and study its properties in a large-graph asymptotic analysis that does not require any agent to be observed many times.
-As identification relies on the presence of a cycle in the matching network, the estimator uses multiple such cycles to average out noise and consistently estimate the parameter.
-Unlike alternative methods in similar settings, the estimator does not require estimating latent characteristics.
-It is consistent under the mild requirement that the number of cycles scales with graph size; in employer–employee matched data, I show that such cycles are typically abundant.
-The estimator is asymptotically normal, with its variance shaped by three elements: (i) the variance of the outcome error terms, (ii) heterogeneity in latent characteristics within cycles, and (iii) the ordering of agents in each cycle.
-Since the ordering depends on labels chosen by the researcher, I propose an instrument-based procedure that assigns them using observable characteristics correlated with latent productivities, ensuring consistency and asymptotic normality.
+Second, I propose a cycle-based estimator of the Tukey interaction parameter and study its properties under large-graph asymptotics that allow node degrees to remain bounded.
+Because identification relies on variation within four-cycles, the estimator aggregates information across a collection of edge-disjoint four-cycles to isolate and consistently estimate the interaction parameter.
+Unlike procedures that estimate this parameter jointly with the latent productivities, the proposed estimator does not require estimating either productivity collection.
+A key requirement for consistency is a growing number of selected four-cycles.
+This condition can hold even when node degrees remain bounded; in employer–employee matched data, I show that four-cycles can be abundant.
+The estimator is asymptotically normal, with its variance depending on the outcome errors, productivity heterogeneity within four-cycles, and the orientation assigned to each cycle.
+Because arbitrary labels may fail to align the identifying variation, I propose a rank-based orientation rule that uses observable variables informative about the ordering of latent productivities.

-Third, I develop a formal test for the absence of complementarities in the BI framework.
-The test exploits the nesting of the TWFE model within the Tukey model: since the TWFE specification corresponds to the Tukey model with the interaction parameter equal to zero, testing this null provides a direct test for the absence of complementarities.
-The assumption of no complementarities implied by the TWFE model is often discussed in empirical work, and several informal diagnostics are in use, but a formal test has not, to my knowledge, been studied.
-The cycle-based estimator for the interaction parameter does not require estimating any individual latent characteristics, which allows construction of a test whose asymptotic properties can be studied by an asymptotic analysis aligned with common data patterns, including cases where nodes in the matching network have no more than two links.
+Third, I develop a formal test of no complementarities.
+The test exploits the nesting of TWFE within the Tukey model: because TWFE corresponds to an interaction parameter equal to zero, testing this null provides a test of the modular TWFE restriction within the Tukey class.
+Empirical applications of TWFE often discuss the assumption of no complementarities and rely on informal diagnostics.
+Formal procedures for testing additive separability exist in complete two-way layouts \citep{tukey1949one}, but, to my knowledge, no formal test suited to the sparse incomplete matching networks has been developed.
+The proposed test focuses directly on the cycle variation that distinguishes modular from non-modular interactions in this setting and does not require estimating individual latent productivities, so its asymptotic properties can be studied under sequences that reflect common data structures, including settings in which agents have only a small number of observed links.